Stochastic arbitrage with market index options: Stochastic dominance constraints

 \subsection{Second-order stochastic dominance}

-Let $\mathbf{1}_n$ denote the $n\times1$ vector with each entry equal to one, and let $\mathbf{T}$ denote the $n\times n$ strictly lower triangular matrix with $(j,k)$th entry equal to $x_j-x_k$ for $j>k$.
+Let $\mathbf{1}_n$ denote the $n\times1$ vector with each entry equal to one, and let $\mathbf{S}$ denote the $n\times n$ strictly lower triangular matrix with all entries below the diagonal equal to one.
 We adopt a linear formulation of second-order stochastic dominance given in \citet{Luedtke08}.
-Theorem 3.3 therein, and the subsequent discussion, implies that a layover portfolio $(\boldsymbol{\alpha},\boldsymbol{\beta})\in\mathcal P$ satisfies the second-order stochastic dominance constraint
+Theorem 4.2 therein, and the preceding discussion, implies that a layover portfolio $(\boldsymbol{\alpha},\boldsymbol{\beta})\in\mathcal P$ satisfies the second-order stochastic dominance constraint

 if and only if there exists an $n\times n$ nonnegative matrix $\boldsymbol{\Psi}$ and an $n\times1$ nonnegative vector $\boldsymbol{\xi}$ such that

 It is therefore possible to solve the portfolio choice problem posed in Section \ref{sec:problem} using the following linear program, which we refer to as LP. \begin{LP} Choose two $m\times1$ nonnegative vectors $\boldsymbol{\alpha},\boldsymbol{\beta}$, an $n\times1$ nonnegative vector $\boldsymbol{\xi}$, and an $n\times n$ nonnegative matrix $\boldsymbol{\Psi}$ to maximize $-\mathbf{p}^\top\boldsymbol{\alpha}+\mathbf{q}^\top\boldsymbol{\beta}$ subject to the constraints \eqref{eq:Lconstraint1}, \eqref{eq:Lconstraint2}, \eqref{eq:Lconstraint3}, \eqref{eq:Lconstraint4} and